 A healthy sexual life is essential for emotional and psychical well-being, and in my practice of couple therapy and sex counselling, I have seen a growing number of people whose sex lives are going poorly because of their lifestyles impacted by the pressure of living in a big city.
 Living in places like London can be challenging, and many couples are trying to juggle work, family, and social engagements while failing to maintain a meaningful relationship with each other.
-There is a way to reconnect with your partner and enjoy a better and richer sex life, for which motivation and openness for change is a key.

 The stresses of city living invade personal life, which means the time with a partner can settle at the bottom of the to-do list.
 When the couple finally finds a moment to be together, they are not able to communicate on both verbal and nonverbal levels.
 As time moves on, their intimate connection weakens feelings of belonging and need to nurture the relationship.
 As therapy moves on, they discover how less emotional intimacy directly affects their sexual life.
 A low level of emotional connection deprives the satisfaction of intimate encounters and increases irritation.
 Often, without motivation, openness to change, the challenge of imprinted relational patterns, and without professional consultation, the vicious cycle of poor emotional connectedness evolves.